Is Free Healthcare a Possibility for International Citizens or Travelers?

 - For Foreigners in the US or US citizens abroad

 - Four plan options and additional optional coverages

 - Choice of the coverage area to reflect your geographical area of need

 - Freedom to choose your health care provider wherever you are in the world

 Of note, on this list of the countries with the best healthcare systems and standards in the world, all countries offer free healthcare.
 The list includes countries such as Israel, Qatar, Singapore, France, and Australia.
 However, none of the countries on the list offer unlimited healthcare to travelers.
 Nor are any of those countries on this list the most affordable with regards to out-of-pocket health care costs.
 For travelers who are willing to accept the pros and cons of paying for health care as they go, they’re better off focusing on countries with very affordable healthcare, not countries with theoretical “free” healthcare.

 Free Healthcare in Unexpected Places

-Last but not least, travelers will want to note that excellent, affordable health care services can often be found in unexpected places, all over the world.
+Last but not least, travelers can find excellent, affordable health care services in unexpected places all over the world.
 Public health campaigns may offer free influenza or tetanus vaccines to anyone and everyone who shows up for a community immunization day.
 International border crossings may have a health care bureau that offers free malaria testing and treatment.
 University-based student health clinics may also provide free sexual health services to anyone who requests them.
 You never know when you might stumble across an opportunity to enhance your health at no extra cost!